 Garage keepers insurance in CA is restricted to incidents that occur when the policyholder is handling the client’s car.
 Damages while storing the vehicle and during test drives are the most common scenarios that warrant this policy.
 It will also extend to vandalism and theft when the car is in the keeper’s care.

-The garage keeper insurance policies are available in a number of options including direct primary, legal liability as well as direct access.
+The garage keeper insurance policies are available in a number of options including direct primary, legal liability as well as direct access, which means the garage keepers coverage cost you’ll have depends on which option you choose.
 They cover different case scenarios and the direct access option offers the best options.

 The major difference between the two policies is that one covers liability while the other takes care of the physical damage.
 The garage liability is a must-have for all automotive service providers.
 Businesses can go on without many hitches even in the absence of the garage keepers policy.
 The policy is however essential for vehicles awaiting service as they are not covered under the garage liability policy.
 They have different requirements set by insurance companies who try to keep the premiums as low as possible.